Hoppy-Go-Lucky

 Hoppy-Go-Lucky is a 1952 Warner Bros.
 Looney Tunes short film directed by Robert McKimson.
 The short was released on August 9, 1952, and stars Sylvester and Hippety Hopper.
+The title is a play on the expression "happy-go-lucky".

 Plot

 The cartoon spoofs the 1937 book Of Mice and Men by John Steinbeck, which was popular at the time; it features a giant, dimwitted cat named "Benny", who wants Sylvester, whom he calls "George", to help him catch a mouse to "hug and pet."
 Mel Blanc voices Sylvester and Stan Freberg voices Benny.

+Sylvester tries to tell Benny the mouse is a king-sized mouse, but Benny does not believe him and threatens to "stroke his fur the wrong way" if he drives him crazy.